How Loud is a Rave?

 How Can I Protect My Hearing at a Rave?

-Enjoying raves without risking your hearing is possible by taking simple precautions:
+You don't want to be the dummy wearing over head ear muffs to a rave.
+But you can enjoy raves without risking your hearing is possible by taking simple precautions:

 Conclusion